Mencius — Great Philosopher of Confucianism

 He was a student of Confucius’ grandson, and then developed and enriched Confucianism.

-In Meng's 40s, he led his students started to travel to different kingdoms, trying to persuade kings to implement his ideology.
+In Meng's 40s, he led his students to start to travel to different kingdoms, trying to persuade kings to implement his ideology.

 Mencius was an outstanding and intelligent polemicist, who impressed many kings.